developer-portal/content/start/sw/web-app/apache.md

 sudo dnf install httpd
 ```

-If you would like to start Apache server at each boot, type:
+If you would like to start Apache server at each boot type:
 ```
 sudo systemctl enable httpd.service
 ```